stratum-mining/stratum/README.md

 ### PROTOCOLS/V2/SUBPROTOCOLS

 Under subprotocols there are 4 crates (common-messages, job-negotiation, mining, template-distribution).
-They are just the rust translation of the messages defined by each Sv2 (sub)protocol.
+They are just the Rust translation of the messages defined by each Sv2 (sub)protocol.
 They all have the same internal external dependencies.

 **External dependencies**: